“Race, Region, and the Black Midwest in the Dunbar Decades,” American Literary History 34.2 (Summer 2022). Download here.

 “Regional Nationalism and the Ends of the Literary World,” J19: the Journal of Nineteenth-Century Americanists 7.2 (Fall 2019): 249-275.
 Download here.

 In this essay I examine the Literary World, the influential literary periodical edited by Evert Duyckinck, to rethink the relationship between region and nation in antebellum cultural geography.
 I argue that there were multiple literary nationalisms, each a regionally distinctive invocation of nationalist rhetoric on behalf of regional interests that belied rather than represented or advocated a national literature.
-Subscription records from the Literary World show that literary nationalist rhetoric developed within a feedback loop that reinforced the regional affiliation of both the periodical and its readers.
-Region emerges as a site of cultural identification, I argue, precisely through this dialectic between textual representations of cultural geography and the way those texts traversed actual geography.
-In order to understand the consolidation of national circulation and the concept of the nation in the nineteenth-century, we need to re-examine the regional cultural practices that produced them.
+Literary World subscription records show that literary nationalist rhetoric developed within a feedback loop that reinforced the regional affiliation of both the periodical and its readers.
+Region emerges as a site of cultural identification, I argue, through this dialectic between textual representations of cultural geography and the way those texts traversed actual geography.
+To understand the consolidation of national circulation and the concept of the nation in the nineteenth-century, we need to re-examine the regional cultural practices that produced them.

 “Middling: On Hamlin Garland’s Main-Traveled Roads," Cleveland Review of Books (Oct.
 7, 2019).